frontenddogma/web-development-glossary/manuscript/b.md

 Block Element Modifier
 : A naming convention for HTML and CSS classes.
 BEM was introduced in 2005 by Yandex. ℹ︎&nbsp;[getbem.com](http://getbem.com/)

+Block flow
+: A CSS concept referring to the direction in which blocks are running.
+In an English document, block flow goes from top to bottom.

 Block formatting context
 : A formatting context in which boxes are laid out vertically.
 Vertical margins are respected but collapse.